do-me/Simple-Instagram-Scraper/README.md

 - More benchmarking to figure out ideal break duration and intervals
 - Add a second login account when blocked completely
 - Add media download possibility

+## Tips
+- Don't log in too often otherwise you need to verify your account with a mobile number.
+- Get a disposable email from https://www.emailondeck.com